gabrielbfranca/ros-bsn/README.md

-## Background
+# Body Sensor Network in ROS2

-This is a ROS2 System based on Humble Version.
-It is designed to run on Linux.
+This is the implementation of a Body Sensor Network (BSN) in ROS2.
+It is designed to run on Linux and based on the ROS2 Humble Hawksbill distribution.
 It aims to simulate the transmission of data from several sensors to a receiving hub in a medical setting.

 ## Implementation
 A sensor is a publisher node, which publishes to 2 topics:
-1. registration_status_topic: the data transmited consists of 1. integer (called "num", which corresponds to sensor_id, and 2. boolean value (called "data", which corresponds to whether the sensor is active or not)
+1. **registration_status_topic**: the data transmited consists of 1. integer (called "num", which corresponds to sensor_id, and 2. boolean value (called "data", which corresponds to whether the sensor is active or not)
-2. health_data_topic: the data transmitted consists of 1. integer (called "num", which corresponds to sensor_id, and 2. string (called "data", which corresponds to the measured data in a sensor).
+2. **health_data_topi**c: the data transmitted consists of 1. integer (called "num", which corresponds to sensor_id, and 2. string (called "data", which corresponds to the measured data in a sensor).

 The node will only publish to health_data_topic, when the sensor active is, that is the boolean value "data" of registration_status_topic is true.